 The Supreme Court of India while examining the petitions challenging the three-year practice requirement, instructed all High Courts across the country to extend the deadline for submitting applications for Civil Judge (Junior Division) posts up to April 30, 2026.

-A Bench led by Surya Kant, along with Augustine George Masih and K Vinod Chandran jeard the matter.
+A Bench led by CJI Surya Kant, along with Augustine George Masih and K Vinod Chandran jeard the matter.

 During the hearing today, Chief Justice Surya Kant remarked that the requirement of three years’ practice was laid down by a previous Supreme Court judgment and must be followed.